ADHD

 Characteristics and symptoms of ADHD

-For example, hyperactivity manifests itself in (inner) restlessness, difficulty in concentrating, not listening to what others say, interrupting others and being unable to relax.
+For example, hyperactivity manifests in (inner) restlessness, difficulty concentrating, not listening to what others say, interrupting others and being unable to relax.
 Impulsivity can be recognised by impatience, unpredictable anger outbursts, blurting things out, doing things without thinking about it first, and reckless behaviour, among other things.

 Treatment of ADHD

 At Yes We Can Youth Clinics, we are available 24/7 to provide warm and professional guidance.
-At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to deal with their problems and become empowered, so that they can function well in society again.
-We do not look at the 'labels' they have received in the past, but rather at their talents, qualities and possibilities.
+At Yes We Can Youth Clinics, we help young people, whom we call 'fellows', to deal with their problems and become empowered to function well in society again.
+We do not look at the 'labels' they have received in the past but rather at their talents, qualities and possibilities.
 The clinical treatment programme lasts ten weeks.
 Our follow-up care programme continues to help and guide these young people in their recovery and further development.
 For example, finding a fulfilling way of life plays an important role.

 Recognition